-Degree of enthu usiasm for the shunt by y researchers
+Degree of enthu Degree of enthusiasm for the shunt by researcher

 Strong Moderate None

 No controls 24 7 1

 Controls, but not randomized 10 3 2

 Randomized controlled 0 1 3

-- a) What is the purpose of a control group in an experiment?
-Give an example of a control group that could be used in a portacaval shunt experiment. - b) What is the purpose of randomization in an experiment? - c) Based on these studies, do you think that doctors should use portacaval shunts?
-Why or why not? - 2) Researchers performed a randomized controlled double blind experiment to investigate the use of cholestyramine in reducing blood cholesterol levels and thus reducing heart attacks.
-There were 3,806 subjects, who were all middle aged men at high risk of heart attack; 1906 were chosen at random for the treatment group (cholestyramine) and the remaining 1900 were assigned to a control group (placebo).
+Here is an analysis of these studies as published in Gastroenterology a) What is the purpose of a control group in an experiment?
+Give an example of a control group that could be used in a portacaval shunt experiment.

+b) What is the purpose of randomization in an experiment?

+c) Based on these studies, do you think that doctors should use portacaval shunts?
+Why or why not?

+2) Researchers performed a randomized controlled double blind experiment to investigate the use of cholestyramine in reducing blood cholesterol levels and thus reducing heart attacks.
+There were 3,806 subjects, who were all middle-aged men at high risk of heart attack; 1906 were chosen at random for the treatment group (cholestyramine) and the remaining 1900 were assigned to a control group (placebo).